Equivariant eta forms and equivariant differential $K$-theory: Introduction

-From this point of view, the equivariant higher spectral flow here is the same as the term $\ind((\mE\times I)_{bt})$ in \cite[2.5.8]{MR3182258}, which uses the $KK$-theory.
-This enable us to replace the techniques of $KK$-theory in \cite{MR3182258} by that of equivariant higher spectral flow, which is purely analytic.
+Moreover, besides the equivariant geometric family, we could also represent the elements of equivariant K-group as equivariant higher spectral flows (see Proposition 2.7).
+From this point of view, the equivariant higher spectral flow here is the same as the term $\ind((\mE\times I)_{bt})$ in \cite[2.5.8]{BS13}, which is studied using the KK-theory there.
+This enable us to replace the techniques of KK-theory in \cite{BS13} by that of equivariant higher spectral flow, which is purely analytic.

 Let $D$ be an equivariant $B$-family on $\mF$.
 A perturbation operator with respect to $D$ is a family of bounded pseudodifferential operators $A$ such that $D+A$ is an invertible equivariant $B$-family on $\mF$, which is a generalization of $A_P$.

-Note that if at least one component of the fibers of $\mF$ has nonzero dimension, a perturbation operator exists with respect to $D$ if and only if $\ind(D(\mF))=0\in K_G^*(B)$.
+Note that if at least one component of the fibers of $\mF$ has nonzero dimension, a perturbation operator exists with respect to $D$ if and only if $\ind D=0\in K_G^*(B)$.

-If \textbf{the $G$-action on $B$ is trivial}, for any $g\in G$, we can define an equivariant eta form $\tilde{\eta}_g(\mF, A)$ with respect to a perturbation operator $A$ in Definition \ref{d017}.
+If the $G$-action on $B$ is trivial, for any $g\in G$, we define the equivariant eta form $\tilde{\eta}_g(\mF, A) \in \Omega^*(B,\C)/d\Omega^*(B,\C)$ with respect to a perturbation operator $A$ in Definition \ref{d017}.
 If the equivariant geometric families $\mF$ and $\mF'$ have the same topological structure, we prove the anomaly formula as follows.